COSC3020/mergesort-ross223/README.md

 Analyse the time complexity of your implementation and give a $\Theta$ bound for its worst-case runtime.
 Add your answer, including your reasoning, to this markdown file.

+The outer loop divides the array into subarrays of double the size of the previous subarrays until sizes of 1 are achieved making for a runtime of O(log(n)).

+The inner loop runs over the whole array each time the outer loop happens resulting in a runtime of O(n).

+Therefore for an unsorted array, the worst case scenerio is O(nlog(n)) which means a tight bound is $\Theta (nlog(n))$